-A dentist open on Saturday can give you osseous surgery alternatives, although the osseous flap surgery may be your best option if gum disease is at an advanced stage.
+A dentist who opens on Saturday can give you osseous surgery alternatives, although the osseous flap surgery may be your best option if gum disease is at an advanced stage.
 Osseous surgery recovery is relatively painless when you rely on our dental experts who perform osseous bone surgery if that’s what you need to get and stay healthy.

 Your gum tissue and bones should fit around each tooth like a glove.
 If you have periodontal disease, your supporting tissue and your bones can be damaged or destroyed.
 This causes pocket-like spaces to form around your teeth.

-Your Saturday dentist usually recommends osseous surgery if you have pockets that are too deep to clean properly with a toothbrush.
-If left untreated, the pockets that have formed around your tooth become deeper and can lead to serious consequences ranging from tooth loss to bone grafts.
+Your Saturday dentist usually recommends osseous surgery if you have pockets too deep to clean properly with a toothbrush.
+If left untreated, the pockets that have formed around your tooth become deeper and can lead to severe consequences ranging from tooth loss to bone grafts.

 When Osseous Surgery Is Required

 Deep pockets surrounding your teeth create considerably larger spaces for bacteria to live in.
 When the bacteria grow, they advance under your gum line, causing you to lose more bone and tissue.
 Osseous bone surgery is often recommended to help reduce the need for you to have an extraction.

 Osseous bone surgery reduces the size of the pockets by reducing the depth of the pockets.
 This decreases the likelihood of damage from periodontal disease while promoting a healthy smile.
 Since deeper pockets are more difficult to clean, your dentist reduces them as much as possible.
-This increases the chances of keeping your natural teeth, which in turn prevents other oral health problems.
+This increases the chances of keeping your natural teeth, preventing other oral health problems.

 Won’t Be Ignored

 When you go too long without treatment, the need for osseous surgery becomes more serious.
 Bone becomes resorbed and pitted.
-When this happens, osseous flap surgery allows for both root cleaning and bone re-contouring.
+When this happens, osseous flap surgery allows root cleaning and bone re-contouring.
 Restoring your bone to its natural shape is the goal of eliminating pockets around your teeth.